sangnandar/Realtime-Gmail-Listener/README.md

 ### ✅ Secrets Are Never Hardcoded

 * Sensitive data such as the Apps Script Web App URL and API key are stored in **Secret Manager**, not in source files.
-* The Cloud Run service retrieves secrets **at runtime** using the Google Cloud SDK, ensuring separation of code and credentials.
+* These secrets are injected into the Cloud Run service at deploy time using the --set-secrets flag, ensuring a clean separation between code and credentials.

 ### ✅ Principle of Least Privilege